 J.K.
 Rowling wrote Fantastic Beasts and Where to Find Them as an original screenplay, whereas the Harry Potter movies were adapted from her novels.
 Fantastic Beasts marks her first time writing something original in a completely new format.

 The story is about Newt Scamander (Eddie Redmayne), who arrived in New York City, sometime in the 1920s or ’30s, to capture a rogue magical creature.
 While he’s there, the other magical creatures inside his case escaped and caused a good deal of mayhem.
 He spent the rest of the movie trying to capture them.

-Even though this story took place in America, and in a different time period, it had similarities to the Harry Potter story.
+Even though this story took place in America, and in a different time period, Fantastic Beasts and Where to Find Them had similarities to the Harry Potter story.